Health Savings Account (HSA)

 Advantages of an HSA

-Triple-tax savings: Employee and employer contributions are tax-advantaged, your balances and investments grow tax-free, and you can take out tax-free funds at any time to pay for or reimburse qualified out-of-pocket healthcare expenses.2
+Triple-tax savings: Employee and employer contributions1 are tax-advantaged, your balances and investments grow tax-free and you can withdraw tax-free funds at any time to pay for or reimburse qualified out-of-pocket healthcare expenses.2

 Build a safety net: HSAs are not “use-it-or-lose-it” accounts.
 Unlike flexible spending accounts (FSAs), unused HSA dollars accumulate and grow tax-free year over year.